Construction Projects

 • Hotel Road and Manley Road – Minot Avenue to Poland Spring Road and Hotel Rd to Rodman Rd.
 Gendron will restart in Spring/Summer of 2025 and complete punch list items and overlay of last section of Hotel Road from Minot Avenue to Manley Road.

 • Pownal Road – Old Danville Road to Trapp Road.
-Pike plans to begin May 2025.
+Pike completed with shim and plans to surface pave week of June 1 with driveway matches and shoulder gravel planned shortly after.

 • Sopers Mill Road – Penley Corner Road to Town Line.
-Pike plans to begin May 2025.
+Complete.

 • Mount Auburn Avenue – BJs and Home Depot entrances to Turner Street.
 This project is a mill and fill for pavement restoration.
 Gendron plans to begin work in Summer 2025.